raghavan-arvind/Twitter-Customer-Support/README.md

 ## Future Plans
 In the future, I'd like to:
-* Automatically hash a companies tweets and store them for fast retreival
+* Automatically hash a company's tweets and store them for fast retreival
 * Add a "Like" feature that allows people to indicate what tweets are helpful

 ## Some Images